emberjs/rfcs/text/0000-ember-cli-docs.md

     - Using another testing library
     - more on dependencies
     - more configurations
-- Addon authoring
+- Writing Addons
     - Overview
-    - What is an addon (technically)
-    - Learning to build addons
-    - Creating a standalone addon
+    - Tutorial: Creating a standalone addon and an in-repo addon,
-    - Creating an in-repo addon
-    - Making an npm package wrapper
     - Using the dummy app
     - Including assets
     - Testing your addon
+- API Documentation
+    - brief description of the target audience and a link

 ### Contributor involvement